Spanish police hold fourth suspect over suspected homophobic killing

 “He is a man between 20 and 25 years old and he is accused of homicide and undue appropriation,” Spanish national police said on its twitter account on Thursday.

-The man is a friend of the three other suspects, who were detained earlier this week, a police officer told Reuters. read more He is suspected of taking Luiz's mobile phone.
+The man is a friend of the three other suspects, who were detained earlier this week, a police officer told Reuters.
+He is suspected of taking Luiz’s mobile phone.

 Luiz, a 24-year-old nursing assistant, was killed in the early hours of Saturday outside a nightclub.
 A witness told La Sexta TV station Luiz’s assailants shouted homophobic slurs during the beating.